sahsahil1998/Fake-Stack-Overflow-Project/README.md

 The single instance of it is created in server.js file where the server connects to the database.

 ## Fixed CodeQL security bug:-
+The CodeQL was giving the following error and it was fixed.

-Added rate limiter in userRoutes.js
+This route handler performs database access, but is not rate-limited. - CodeQL It was fixed by installing rate Limiter and importing in routes Added rate limiter in userRoutes.js